 The psychology department requires that all students taking the introduction to psychology course complete a 6-credit research requirement.
 The purpose of the requirement is to give you firsthand knowledge of psychological experimentation.
-Some courses other than introduction to psychology also offer SONA research participation as extra credit points.
+Some courses other than Introduction to Psychology also offer SONA research participation as extra credit points.
 SONA is the online website or platform that we use to manage the Subject Pool.
 This is the website where students looking to participate in research studies (for research credit) will find research studies that are posted.
 Participants can log in to learn more about the studies and sign up to participate in the studies they find interesting.

 You will primarily complete your research requirement by participating in experiments conducted by department faculty and their research assistants and graduate students.
 The UT Arlington Institutional Review Board (UT Arlington IRB) is responsible for reviewing human subject research and approving these experiments.
 Experimental credit will typically be based on 15-minute increments.
 Most studies will be at least 30 minutes or more.
 A typical online 15-minute experiment will be worth 0.25 credits; a typical online 30-minute experiment will be worth 0.50 credits; a typical online 60-minute experiment is worth one credit.
-An in-person or virtual Microsoft Teams 15-minute study will be worth 0.38 credits; an in-person or virtual Microsoft Teams 60-minute experiment is worth 1.5 credits.
+An in-person or virtual Microsoft Teams 15-minute study will be worth 0.38 credits; an in-person or virtual Microsoft Teams 30-minute experiment will be worth 0.75 credit; an in-person or virtual Microsoft Teams 60-minute experiment is worth 1.5 credits.
 Studies that involve more than one session may give incremental credit.
 For example, a study that involves two one-hour in-person or virtual Microsoft Teams sessions may give 0.5 credits for completing the first session and 1.5 credits for the second session.

-Instead of participating in experiments, you may choose to write summaries of current research articles.
-Each summary should be 500-1000 words and worth one credit (Please read the Paper summary alternative section for more details).
+As an alternative to participating in experiments, you may choose to write summaries of current research articles.
+Each summary should be 500-1000 words and worth one credit (Please read the Paper Summary Alternative section for more details).
 You will be assigned a grade of completion/non-completion for each assignment that you attempt.
-To satisfy this requirement, you MUST have an account in Sona regardless of whether you participate in research or write reviews.
+You may also obtain credits for attending departmental colloquia.
+You must sign up within SONA, attend the colloquium in person and sign in AND sign out while you are there.
+To satisfy these requirements, you MUST have an account in SONA regardless of whether you participate in research, write summaries, or attend colloquia.

 FAILURE TO COMPLETE THE REQUIREMENT WILL RESULT IN AN INCOMPLETE FOR THE CLASS.
-Credits do NOT accrue from one term to another.
+Credits do NOT transfer from one term/semester to another.
 Thus, you will need to do your research requirement (i.e., six credits) during the next semester, or the incomplete will turn into an F.

-Before you read further you should watch the following videos:

-UTA Sona Introduction
+Before you read further you should watch the following videos: UTA Sona Introduction

-Sona Syst ems Participant Tutorial
+Sona Systems Participant Tutorial

 Initial Registration and Account setup